naist-nlp/knn-seq/README.rst

     PQ_PATH_PREFIX=${INDEX_DIR}/pq.ffn_in.M64

     python knn_seq/cli/build_index.py \
-        --datastore-path ${INDEX_DIR}/datastore.ffn_in.bin \
+        --key-storage ${INDEX_DIR}/keys.ffn_in.bin \
         --index-path-prefix ${PQ_PATH_PREFIX} \
         --train-size 5242880 \
         --chunk-size 10000000 \
-        --feature ffn_in \
-        --metric l2 \
         --pq-subvec 64 \  # Product quantization (PQ) to compress the all vectors to uint8 codes.
         --use-pca \
-        --transform-dim 256 \  # Reduce the dimension size by PCA --verbose
+        --transform-dim 256  # Reduce the dimension size by PCA

-Next, construct the sentence datastore.
+Next, store the sentence key vectors.

 - Case1: Use LaBSE from sentence-transformers for the sentence encoder